rbwilkinson/notacms/README.md

 {server_name}/edit

+username: admin
+password: password

+Be sure to change your login credentials soon after install.

 ##Troubleshooting
 Ensure that the edit folder's permissions are set at 755.
 If 755 is not sufficient set to 777.